 "My tears," Hermione murmured.
 Looking around, she spied a crystal goblet on the bar off to the side and extended her hand.
 The glass flew toward her.
-She kissed Minerva, the full weight of her emotions pressing her forward before she reined in her emotions and stood up.
+She kissed Minerva, the full weight of her despair pressing her forward before she reined in her grief and stood up.
 Handing the goblet to Minerva, Hermione changed into her animagus form.
 She thought of that day when Minerva nearly had died, her chest concaved and covered with blood.
-She thought about how close she had come to losing this indispensable person, her love, her best friend, her soul-mate, and tears streamed over her face, falling into the crystal, held by shaking hands.
+She thought about how close she had come to losing this indispensable person, her love, her best friend, her soul-mate, and tears streamed over her feathered face, falling into the crystal held by shaking hands.

 Looking up, she saw a radiant smile.
 Trilling in response, Hermione cocked her head and moved her left wing.
 Minerva moved back a bit, and Hermione extended the wing fully, revealing the abhorrent word.
 Minerva gently steadied the wing and poured half of the full goblet onto the hated scars.
 They watched as the ugly word faded and feathers began to fill in the area.
 Hermione touched the area with her beak, ruffling the new feathers and pushing them into place.
 Once she was satisfied, she looked at Minerva and transformed into her human form.

 Standing in front of the sofa, they kept eye contact as Hermione pulled up her sleeve, running the fingers of her right hand gently over the sensitive area.
 Finally looking down, she saw smooth, soft skin, tinged pink but unblemished.
 A sob broke free as arms wrapped around her tightly.
 "You are extraordinary," she heard as her eyes closed.
 They rocked in place, and Hermione knew that she would always feel extraordinary while this woman loved her.